BBC: What's been 'occurring' in Wales for 100 years

 Once upon a time, a trip from south Wales to London - or even Bristol - would take motorists all day.
 But with the cutting of a ribbon by The Queen in 1966, that journey time was slashed as the first Severn Bridge opened south Wales up like never before.

-The Severn Bridge was also part of Wales' first stretch of motorway, making south Wales better a better connected region for day-trippers, businesses and commuters alike.
+The Severn Bridge was also part of Wales' first stretch of motorway, making south Wales a better connected region for day-trippers, businesses and commuters alike.

 Aberfan disaster - 21 October 1966